dakrone/cheshire/README.md

 ### Custom Encoders

-Custom encoding is supported from 2.0.0 and up, however there still may be bugs, if you encounter a bug, please open a github issue.
+Custom encoding is supported from 2.0.0 and up, if you encounter a bug, please open a github issue.

 ```clojure
 ;; Custom encoders allow you to swap out the api for the fast